To have more great ideas stop thinking about it.

 As most of you don’t not know, the double negative actually makes a positive.
 So this statement actually says, I agree.
 But it states it in the most negative, reluctant, non-affirming way possible.

 Instead let us say things like I agree.
 Or You’re right.
 Let us support each other.
 Let us acknowledge our alignments positively.
 And most importantly, let us eat more lettuce.
-Now if you agree with me, please respond to this post by saying, completely don’t disagree with you.
+Now if you agree with me, please respond to this post by saying, I completely don’t disagree with you.
 It won’t make me not laugh.
 But it will let me know who read all the way to the end.

 Let’s stop TGIFing around.